jiangpeifan/jiangpeifan.github.io/_pages/about.md

 ### Personal profile

 ---
-I am currently pursuing my Ph.D. at School of Geophysics, Chengdu University of Technology.
-My major is Earth Exploration and Information Technology.
-My supervisor is Xuben Wang.
+I am currently pursuing my Ph.D. at Chengdu University of Technology, major in Earth Exploration and Information Technology, supervisor by Xuben Wang.

-Before that, I obtained my Master's degree in Computer Technology from Chengdu University of Technology in 2023.
+Before that, I obtained my Master's degree in Computer Technology at Chengdu University of Technology in 2023.

 ### Research interest

 ---